Minka69/Minka69/README.md

 ## About Me
 - 🔭 I’m currently working on a [].
-- 🌱 I’m learning [Python, LUA].
+- 🌱 I’m learning [Python,C].
-- 📫 How to reach me: [Discord: err_0rr].
+- 📫 How to reach me: [Discord: 5.e.5].
 - ⚡ Fun fact: [I like running!].

 ## Skills
 - Programming Languages:
-- Beginner in Python and LUA
+- Beginner in Python and C

 ## My Website
 - [Website](https://minka69.github.io/)